 China Poot Lake Trail is a 12 mile moderately trafficked loop trail located near Homer, Alaska that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Got to trail head via boat ride from Homer.
 Beautiful, serene, long hike in to a solitary cabin and peaceful lake.
 Make sure to reserve cabin in advance.
 There are bears on the trail so be alert!
 Be sure to bring a water filter-filtered water out of a glacial stream-so pure and fleshing!
 Be prepared for Mosquitos-they were everywhere!!!!!!

 Trail clears up by late May most years.
 I love this trail but its not for everyone.
 By mid-June the bugs are in full force.
 Great tent spots by the Lake and a sweet public use cabin (book early).

 Look out for bears!

 Awesome trail but a bit sketchy in early May.
 Lots of snow on the trail and post-holing was common place.
 The lake was mostly iced over and fishing was not fruitful.
 The cabin was super clean and there was a decent amount of wood to burn.
 Later in the season will require lots of bug dope.
 Highly recommend this trail!